 c.
 Therefore, God will bless what he does in accordance with the Word.

 Joshua 1:8, This book of the law shall not depart from your mouth, but you shall meditate on it day and night, so that you may be careful to do according to all that is written in it; for then you will make your way prosperous, and then you will have success.

-1 How blessed is the man who does not walk in the counsel of the wicked,
+1 Blessed is the person who does not walk in the counsel of the wicked,

 Nor stand in the [a]path of sinners,